cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 ### Escape analysis report

-When you use the `gcflags` on the `go build` calls, what you're gonna get is not a binary, but we're gonna get the escape analysis report.
+When you use the `gcflags` on the `go build` calls, what you will get is not a binary, but we will get the escape analysis report.
 This report tells us why something is allocating.

 ## Stack growth